AnJaLi994/url_lookup/README.md

 4.Web service looks for URL in malware database(redis-cache)

-5. If not found ,Web service predicts it using bayes algorithm.
+5.If not found ,Web service predicts it using bayes algorithm.

-6. In parallel,malwareinfo() function will be called to update db with phishing urls in regular interval.
+6.In parallel,malwareinfo() function will be called to update db with phishing urls in regular interval.
 --------------------------------------------------------------------------------------------------------------------------------------
 Getting Started: